NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 [See The First and the Last](#the-first-and-the-last).

+## Jeremiah 17:10

+> “I the LORD search the heart and test the mind, to give every man according to his ways, according to the fruit of his deeds.”

+God is the one who **search the heart and test the mind**, and **give every man according to his ways**.
+These are two divine titles.
+Both titles are used about Jesus, proving his deity.

+See [The one who sees the heart](#the-one-who-sees-hearts)and The one who repays deeds](#the-one-who-repays-deeds).

 ## Jeremiah 23:23-24

 > “Am I a God at hand, declares the LORD, and not a God far away?
 24 Can a man hide himself in secret places so that I cannot see him? declares the LORD.
 Do I not fill heaven and earth? declares the LORD.”